 Where to place your Wifi points

-The location of your Wifi point is vital to reliable Wi-Fi throughout your home.
+The location of your Wifi point is vital to allow reliable Wi-Fi throughout your home.
 But knowing where to put them is an inexact science.
-It depends on a lot things like:
+It depends on a lot of things like:

 - Home size

 - Placement of your Wifi points

 The bigger your house, the greater your Wi-Fi coverage needs to be.
 And better coverage means more Google Wifi points.